ocaml/v2.ocaml.org/site/community/index.md

             <img src="/img/community-large.png" alt="Community">
         </div>
         <section id="community-leader" class="span6">
-            <p>OCaml has a diverse, worldwide community and one of the main benefits is the ability to easily reach each other.
-Mailing lists are the most common way people interact although you will always find users on IRC and around the web.</p>
+            <p>OCaml has a diverse, worldwide community and one of the main benefits is the ability to easily reach each other.  <a href="http://lists.ocaml.org">Mailing lists</a> are the most common way people interact although you will always find users on IRC, around the web and at any of the <a href="/meetings/">meetings</a>.</p>
         </section>
         <div class="span4">
             <img src="/img/ocaml-large.png" alt="OCaml">